 Video of hearing

 The Planning Commission approved the Benjamin Ranch Winery on 5/19/21 to complete the approval of the 6 wineries that came up last fall.
 The developer had dropped the visitation numbers from 154,000/yr to 87,000/yr even before the project was continued in Sept.
 The vote here was 3-2 with Comms.
 Cottrell and Joelle opposed.
-Given the opposition to the project at the first hearing including from activist organizatons, significant wine industry names with lawyers, CEQA letters and peer traffic reports, it was a bit odd that the project had so little opposition in this hearing.
-Only two individual neighbors spoke.
-Where did that opposition go?
-What gives?
+THis is not the end of the Benjamin Ranch story and I will continue to cover it here:

 The total number of visitation slots added to the to the county each year after the 6 approvals (see the final figures below in this post) thus amounted to roughly 203,000.
 The number of additional visitor slots added for other winery approvals, not including those 6, between Sept of last year and now is 116,000.
 The winery approval list is here.